 First and foremost, I’ll start with full disclosure.
 I write sponsored posts mostly on my parenting blog and it’s something I began doing about a year ago.

 It was a bit of a learning curve while I stumbled through the process and here’s what I’ve learnt about it.
+I’ve broken 10 tips into two groups: 4 tips for bloggers and 6 tips for brands.
+Hope you find these useful.

 4 Tips for Bloggers doing sponsored posts